 Art.
-7. The President of the Republic shall be elected for seven years by direct universal suffrage.
-He may be re-elected.
+7. The President and Vice-President of the Republic shall be elected by direct universal suffrage on the basis of a ballot list whose order may not be altered nor the parties mixed.
+They may be re-elected.

-The President of the Republic shall be elected by an absolute majority on the first ballot.
-If this is not obtained, the President of the Republic shall be elected by a relative majority on the second ballot, which shall take place fifteen days after the first count.
+They shall be elected by an absolute majority on the first or second ballot, the latter taking place fifteen days after the first count.